Fehlfarben: Band name

-The band name is derived from Fehlfarbe, a German term referring to cigars with a discolored wrapper leaf and sold cheaply; singer Peter Hein was in this line of work at Xerox while in the band.
+The band name is derived from the German word for the non-trump suits in card games - most notably "Skat".

 Band history

 Fehlfarben was formed in 1979 out of members of the German punk band Mittagspause and other musicians from the Düsseldorf punk scene.
 Initially moving away from the Clash and Wire influenced punk of Mittagspause to experiment with ska, Fehlfarben settled into a sound perhaps most comparable to their English contemporaries Gang of Four.
 Signing a contract with the German subsidiary of EMI lost them their status as an underground band, but in 1980 they released their debut, Monarchie und Alltag (Monarchy and everyday life), an album recognized then and now as one of the most important German-language rock records.
 Despite its cultural impact, Monarchie und Alltag did not reach gold status in Germany until 2000.

 The single "Ein Jahr (Es geht voran)" ("One Year (It's moving onward)") from Monarchie und Alltag, which would be their only hit single, was in fact disliked by the band members themselves, who had initially produced its slick disco groove more in jest than seriousness.

 Shortly after having released their debut album, Fehlfarben suffered the departure of lead singer Peter Hein owing to his frustration at the follow-up tour's being lengthened from three to six weeks on short notice.
 He went back to his day job at Xerox, where he worked until 2003.
 The band released two more albums without Hein during the 1980s, 33 Tage in Ketten (English translation: 33 days in chains) and Glut und Asche (English translation: Blaze and ashes), with only the latter making it onto the German charts.
 After struggles with their label, they disbanded at the end of 1984.

 The first comeback with all the original members took place in 1990s; it saw (to mixed reviews) the release of two LPs: Die Platte des himmlischen Friedens (English translation: The record of heavenly peace) and Popmusik und Hundezucht (English translation: Pop music and dog breeding).

 In 2002, the band launched another comeback behind the album Knietief im Dispo (English translation: Knee deep in the overdraft loan).
 The album coincided with a general revival of interest in the early days of German punk and new wave.
 This reunion has been productive; their 2002 album has been followed by seven additional albums over the interim 20 years, and they continue to perform live.
 The latest of these is the studio album titled ?0??, which was released in 2022.

+Bass guitarist Michael Kemner died from cancer on 3 January 2026, aged 72.